PINCHED NERVE IN THE NECK

 - Improves Alignment: When your spine is properly aligned, it allows for optimal function and lessens the chances of nerve irritation.

 For example, if the nerve pain is in your neck, sitting up straight and keeping your shoulders relaxed can often provide relief.
-Many find that lying on their back can actually increase tension on the neck.
+Many find that lying on their back can increase tension in the neck.
 In such cases, adjusting to a position like the fetal posture might help, as it can alleviate overall pressure on the spine and neck.

 Personalization is Key